 Overview of tc Server

-Pivotal tc Server is a Web application server based on open-source Apache Tomcat.
+VMware tc Server is a Web application server based on open-source Apache Tomcat.
 It preserves the best of Tomcat and adds many mission-critical operational capabilities that are unavailable in the open-source product. tc Server harnesses the power of traditional JEE architectures and eliminates their complexity and performance drawbacks, making it easier, faster, and more cost-effective to build and run cloud-ready applications.
 With its lean architecture and small memory footprint, tc Server requires significantly fewer resources than conventional servers, which allows for greater server density in virtual and cloud environments.

 The tc Server runtime component, known as tc Runtime, offers usability advantages that make it easier, faster, and more flexible to configure and operate than Apache Tomcat.